DanielHearn/css-loaders/README.md

 #### New Loader Contribution

 1. The html, css, scss for each loader should be included into a loader object into main.js according to the format in the Loader Code section.
-2. The scss for each loader should also be included as a seperate scss file into src/scss/loaders with the following name format x_name.scss.
+2. The scss for each loader should also be included as a seperate scss file into `src/scss/loaders` with the following name format x_name.scss.
 Try to use scss variables where possible so that each loading animation can be easily scaled and modified.
-3. This scss file should then be imported in main.scss via "@import 'loaders/x_name';" below the existing loader imports.
+3. This scss file should then be imported in main.scss via `@import 'loaders/x_name';` below the existing loader imports.